beyondsanity/Near-iOS-SDK/docs/handle-content.md

 }
 ```

-## Push Notifications
+## Push Notifications Content

-Once you have properly setted up push notifications ([learn more](enable-triggers.md)) you will start receiving push notifications from NearIT, to get the recive you must do the following:
+Once you have properly setted up push notifications ([learn more](push-notifications.md)) you will start receiving push notifications from NearIT, to get the recipe you must do the following:

 ```swift
 // Swift